enkayebuzo/Cybersecurity-Learning-Journey/labs/tryhackme/Day-23-AWS-Security-S3cret-Santa.md

 - Learned the importance of least privilege and secure credential management

 This lab was an incredible introduction to AWS security, connecting IAM concepts, role-based access, and cloud storage in a real-world scenario.
-I now feel much more confident navigating and securing AWS environments.

 ### Screenshot – AWS CLI Enumeration
 ![labs/tryhackme](AoC-Day-23-Terminal.png)